Do you want to learn about FOMO marketing and how you can use it to boost revenue?

 Did you know that around 90% of shoppers list free shipping as their prime incentive for buying online?
 That’s one reason why FOMO marketing campaigns that limit free shipping can be really effective.

-C’mon, we’ve all bought something extra on Amazon so we can get free delivery, haven’t we?
+C’mon, we’ve all bought something extra on Amazon to get free delivery, haven’t we?
 If people feel they’ll miss out on free shipping by not making a purchase, they’ll likely make it, especially if the additional expenditure is relatively small.

 Pro Tip: Did you know you can use the same floating bar campaigns to create custom alerts for your customers?
 Learn why you to create a website alert banner to keep your customers well-informed.